swiftlang/swift-evolution/proposals/0401-remove-property-wrapper-isolation.md

 ### Source compatibility evaluation

-In an effort to determine the practical impact of this change, I used a macOS toolchain containing these changes evaluated various open-source Swift projects (from the Swift Source Compatibility Library and elsewhere).
+In an effort to determine the practical impact of this change, I used a macOS toolchain containing these changes and evaluated various open-source Swift projects (from the Swift Source Compatibility Library and elsewhere).
 I found no instances of actual source incompatibility as a result of the proposed changes.
 Most open-source projects are libraries that use no property wrappers at all, but I tried to specifically seek out a few projects that *do* use property wrappers and may be affected by this change.
 The results are as follows:

 Project | Outcome | Notes
 ---|---|---